“Quilting” is the stitches through all three layers of a quilt – the top (which may be pieced or wholecloth), the wadding and the backing fabric.

 The quality of the stitching on this lap quilt improved noticeably as I persevered; the stitches at the centre (where I started) are twice the size of those nearer the edge!

-My stitches had improved quite a lot by the time I reached the edge:
+Can you see how much my stitches had improved by the time I had got onto the border?

 Gradually, my stitches have become smaller and more even.